lorchrob/Goblin/doc/syntax.md

 <nt_expr>         ::= <nonterminal> | <nonterminal>.<nt_expr>
 <nonterminal>     ::= < identifier >
 <type>            ::= Bool | String | Int | BitVec(positive integer) | Set(<type>) | List(<type>) | Unit
+<f>               ::= defined below
+<unop>            ::= defined below
+<binop>           ::= defined below
 ```

 All the supported function symbols `<f>` and operators `<binop>/<unop>` are defined in the next section.
+Note that we do not treat predicate symbols separately; they are simply function symbols for interpreted functions with return type `Bool`.

 Intuitively, a Goblin input is a list of grammar elements, where each grammar element is either a **type annotation** or a **production rule.**